Youth Voice in Parliament Week

 In 2021, we asked politicians to read 90-second speeches written by anyone under 21 who lives in their electorate, or their state.
 Successful applicants had their speeches delivered in Parliament House (and written into the Hansard record forever!), and all participants were invited to attend a number of free workshops to learn more about making change.

-Thank you to our partners at YWCA Australia, Run For It, UNICEF Australia, Generation Politics, Australian Youth Climate Coalition, Student Voices Network, Foundations for Tomorrow, GNX Leaders, and Global Goals Australia for their support.
+Thank you to all our past partners at YWCA Australia, Run For It, UNICEF Australia, Generation Politics, Australian Youth Climate Coalition, WhyNot, Student Voices Network, Foundations for Tomorrow, GNX Leaders, and Global Goals Australia for their support.
 You can read more about our impact here.

 We are so proud of all our young speech writers - check out their speeches on our YouTube channel below.